Children and Youth Behavioral Health Crisis Services

 Children and Youth Behavioral Health Crisis Assessment Team

-This program serves all minors under the age of 18 in Orange County.
+This program serves all minors under the age of 18 physically located in Orange County.

-Team members receive referrals from a variety of sources that include: hospital emergency departments, police departments, County-operated and contract clinics, schools, group homes, emergency shelters, reporting centers, the Child Abuse Services Team, Juvenile Hall, Probation Department, the Back-Up for Court Evaluation and Guidance Unit, and the Orangewood Children and Family Center.
+Team members receive referrals from a variety of sources that include: schools, hospital emergency departments, police departments, parents/guardians, County-operated and contract clinics, group homes, emergency shelters, reporting centers, the Child Abuse Services Team, Juvenile Hall, Probation Department and the Orangewood Children and Family Center.